amazon-connect/amazon-connect-chat-interface/README.md

     // You can provide your own logger here, otherwise
     // this property is optional
     customizedLogger: customizedLogger,
-    // There are four levels available - DEBUG, INFO, ERROR.
+    // There are three levels available - DEBUG, INFO, ERROR.
 Default is INFO
     level: connect.LogLevel.INFO,
     // Choose if you want to use the default logger
     useDefaultLogger: true